-- Four intersections (i.e. Barclay Drive, Pine Street, Elm Street, and Locust Street) fail to meet jurisdictional operation standards. - Minor street traffic experiences high delays while waiting to enter or cross highway. - Queues form in downtown Sisters and extend beyond the edges of town. - High level of truck traffic likely affects highway performance.
+- Four intersections (i.e. Barclay Drive, Pine Street, Elm Street, and Locust Street) fail to meet jurisdictional operation standards.
+(2018 Update: The operational deficiency at the US 20/OR 126 and Barclay Drive has since been mitigated with the construction of a roundabout.) - Minor street traffic experiences high delays while waiting to enter or cross highway. - Queues form in downtown Sisters and extend beyond the edges of town. - High level of truck traffic likely affects highway performance.